daniel-exbrayat/smart_graphic/README.md

 smart_logger
-    This shell script shall be run periodically, daily, or no less than once a week Typically it can be installed in /etc/cron.daily/
+    This shell script shall be run periodically, daily, or no less than once a week.
+    Typically it can be installed in /etc/cron.daily/

         -rwxr-xr-x 1 root root 3484 août   2 10:55 /etc/cron.daily/smart_logger

-    It runs the following command
+    It runs the following command for each disk to be monitored.

         # -i            --info            # Prints some useful information
         # -A            --attributes      # Prints only the vendor specific SMART Attributes
         # -H            --health          # Prints the health status of the device